Prokaryote

-Prokaryotes evolved before eukaryotes, and lack nuclei, mitochondria, and most of the other distinct organelles that characterize the eukaryotic cell.
-Some unicellular prokaryotes, such as cyanobacteria, form colonies held together by biofilms, and large colonies can create multilayered microbial mats.
-Prokaryotes are asexual, reproducing via binary fission.
-Horizontal gene transfer is common as well.
+All prokaryotes are single-celled microorganisms that reproduce asexually via binary fission, although horizontal gene transfer is also common.
+Some prokaryotes such as cyanobacteria form colonies held together by biofilms, and large microbial communities formed by symbiotic colonies of different prokaryote groups can create multilayered microbial mats, which can become mineralized and geologically preserved in the fossil records as stromatolites.
+Prokaryotes are important biodegraders and primary producers of the aquatic and terrestrial ecosystems, and play a crucial part in the Earth's carbon, nitrogen, phosphorus and oxygen cycles.

+Prokaryotes are among the earliest known life forms on Earth, having evolved from pre-cellular first universal common ancestor (FUCA) with a notable diversification around 3.72–4.18 Ga, and the last universal common ancestor (LUCA, who is considered "prokaryote-grade") evolved around 4.09–4.33 Ga.
 Molecular phylogenetics has provided insight into the interrelationships of the three domains of life.
-The division between prokaryotes and eukaryotes reflects two very different levels of cellular organization; only eukaryotic cells have an enclosed nucleus that contains their DNA, and other membrane-bound organelles including mitochondria.
+The division between prokaryotes and eukaryotes reflects two very different levels of cellular organization; only eukaryotic cells have an membrane-enclosed nucleus that contains their DNA, and other membrane-bound organelles including mitochondria (which evolved from prokaryotic endosymbionts through an evolutionary process known as symbiogenesis).
 More recently, the primary division has been seen as that between Archaea and Bacteria, since eukaryotes may be part of the archaean clade and have multiple homologies with other Archaea.

 Structure

 The cellular components of prokaryotes are not enclosed in membranes within the cytoplasm, like eukaryotic organelles.
 Bacteria have microcompartments, quasi-organelles enclosed in protein shells such as encapsulin protein cages, while both bacteria and some archaea have gas vesicles.

 Prokaryotes have simple cell skeletons.
 These are highly diverse, and contain homologues of the eukaryote proteins actin and tubulin.
 The cytoskeleton provides the capability for movement within the cell.

 Most prokaryotes are between 1 and 10 μm, but they vary in size from 0.2 μm in Thermodiscus spp. and Mycoplasma genitalium to 750 μm in Thiomargarita namibiensis.

 Bacterial cells have various shapes, including spherical or ovoid cocci, e.g., Streptococcus; cylindrical bacilli, e.g., Lactobacillus; spiral bacteria, e.g., Helicobacter; or comma-shaped, e.g., Vibrio.
 Archaea are mainly simple ovoids, but Haloquadratum is flat and square.